linuxbox-cz/pgdist/README.md

 pgdist role-list
 ```

 Before PGdist installs project into the databse, it will check if roles defined in project exists in database.
 It checks roles and changes nologin/login option.
-If option password is set, PGdist will create file `username` in `/etc/lbox/postgresql/roles/` with content `PGPASSWORD=GENERATED_PASSWORD`.
+If option password is set, PGdist will create file `username` in path defined in [distribution config file](#distribution-config-file-▲) with content `PGPASSWORD=GENERATED_PASSWORD`.